DanLi14/IMS-Starter/README.md

 2. Data Access Object (DAO) files e.g. CustomerDAO, ItemDAO etc.

 ### Integration Tests
-The integration tests written using the Mockito framework, test the functioning of the software when modules are combined
+Integration tests have been written using the Mockito framework, the purpose of which is to test the functioning of the software when modules are combined.

 Integration tests have been written to test how the controller files (e.g. CustomerController, ItemController etc.) interacts with the corresponding DAO files and Logger methods found within the utilities file.